NYC's Free Swimming Pools: What to Know Before You Swim

-Every summer, the New York City Parks Department runs free outdoor public pools in every borough that open the day after school ends.
-They open for the season on Wednesday, June 29 and will be open daily until Sunday, September 11.
+Every summer, the New York City Parks Department runs FREE outdoor swimming pools in every borough.
+NYC's swimming pools opened for the season on Tuesday, June 29, and remain open daily until Sunday, September 11.
 Each pool has its own vibe depending on the neighborhood: Some are bustling with moms and tots in the wading pool, others are full of competitive swimmers sharing the lap lanes and still others attract groups of teenagers frolicking and splashing around.
-You can find a comprehensive list of outdoor public pools on the Parks Department's website however we also have a post about the best NYC public pools for families in case you're looking for ones that are particularly kid-friendly.
+You can find a comprehensive list of outdoor public pools on the Parks Department's website, however, we also have a post about the best swimming pools in NYC for families in case you're looking for ones that are particularly kid-friendly.

 No matter which pool you choose, they all adhere to the same rules.
 These regulations are strictly enforced, so don't count on slipping by on your good looks and charm.